 Life isn’t all about material things.
 In this poem, Shel Silverstein reminds us that things — no matter how nice — can’t make us truly happy.
 Rather than wasting our time on wishes, we need to truly live.

-As any writer will tell you, the only thing that can get you through writer’s block is simply to write.
+As any professional essay writer will tell you, the only thing that can get you through writer’s block is simply to write.
 More broadly, Silverstein reminds us that getting started is sometimes the hardest part of getting something done.